-- 1. Three revolutions paved the way for the emergency of sociology: they were: - a.
-Scientific Revolution, French Revolution; Industrial Revolution - b.
-French Revolution, American Revolution, Scientific Revolution. - c.
-American Revolution, Scientific Revolution, Industrial Revolution. - d.
-None of the above. - 2.
-'The Age of Enlightenment', established the human being at the center of the universe, and ...... as the central feature of the human being. - 3.
-The foundations of modern industry were laid by the Industrial Revolution, which began first in ...... - a.
-Britainb.
-Francec.
-Japand.
+1. Three revolutions paved the way for the emergency of sociology: they were:- a.
+Scientific Revolution, French Revolution; Industrial Revolution b.
+French Revolution, American Revolution, Scientific Revolution. c.
+American Revolution, Scientific Revolution, Industrial Revolution. d.
+None of the above.

+The foundations of modern industry were laid by the Industrial Revolution, which began first in a Britain a.
+Dhiann D.ITANCE c.Japan d.
 Germany